 A Digital Marble (Amazing Circle) made from a photo of a decorated Christmas Tree.

 Photo manipulating programs have a polar coordinate filter that can turn a photo into a circular shape that is reminiscent of a fortune teller’s orb or marble – or a Christmas Tree ornament!
 They are also commonly called Amazing Circles.
-I found a post by Russel Ray with full directions and illustrations for how to create An orb in Photoshop.
-Be sure to go to his post to see his intriguing results!

 I’m very excited with my marble photos, though I will soon have so many of them that I expect the novelty will wear off – for you.
 I don’t think I will tire of it soon because each one is so unpredictable.
 I never know what will be inside the marble photo until it is complete!
 Here are the directions for making these using one purchased program and one freeware program.